devs-talha/sudoku/README.md

-# Sudoku Maze Generator and Solver
+# Sudoku Puzzle Generator and Solver

 This Python project generates and solves Sudoku puzzles.
 It includes functionalities to create unique Sudoku grids, fill them according to Sudoku rules, and display both the generated and solved puzzles.